To: (Separate email addresses with commas)

 Boldmethod

-Choose Minimums Based On Actual Final Approach Speed
+Choose Minimums Based On Your Actual Final Approach Speed

-• Example 1 (Cessna 172 Skyhawk, Category A): If you fly the final approach segment at 95 knots (indicated), you must use Category B minimums.
+• Example 1 (Cessna 172 Skyhawk, Category A): If you fly the final approach segment at 95 knots (indicated), you should use Category B minimums.

-• Example 2 (Cirrus SR-22, Category A): If you fly the final approach segment at 125 knots (indicated), you must use Category C minimums.
+• Example 2 (Cirrus SR-22, Category A): If you fly the final approach segment at 125 knots (indicated), you should use Category C minimums.

 Sometimes minimums don't change across categories, like in the ILS shown below.